Immortality

 Rohde, Erwin, Psyche: The Cult of Souls and the Belief in Immortality among the Greeks, 1894supporting

-Zimmer situates the quest for immortality as a cross-cultural mythological imperative, linking Indian philosophical transformation to parallel heroic narratives across Mesopotamian, Greek, Celtic, and Chinese traditions.
+Zimmer situates the quest for immortality as a cross-cultural mythological constant, linking Indian philosophical aspiration to a universal heroic pattern.

 Zimmer, Heinrich, Philosophies of India, 1951supporting

-Both denied the possibility of individual human existence beyond the life of the body… There were, to be sure, longing for immortality, belief in the other world, fear of and hope for divine intervention
+Both denied the possibility of individual human existence beyond the life of the body.
+Both tried to show the way towards happiness and moral perfection strictly within the limits of physical and empirical life.

 Albrecht Dihle, The Theory of Will in Classical Antiquity, 1982supporting

-this desire which is incarnated I would say in this set, sad, affirmation of immortality 'black and wreathed immortality'… this desire for infinite discourse
+this desire which is incarnated I would say in this set, sad, affirmation of immortality ‘black and wreathed immortality’ Valery writes somewhere, this desire for infinite discourse.

 Lacan, Jacques, The Seminar of Jacques Lacan, Book VIII: Transference, 2015aside

-Down he rushed, beyond every bound of endurance… when the diver had reached the bottom of the bottomless sea, he plucked the plant, though it mutilated his hand
+Gilgamesh tied stones to his feet and plunged.
+Down he rushed, beyond every bound of endurance, while the ferryman remained in the boat.
+And when the diver had reached the bottom of the bottomless sea, he plucked the plant.

 Campbell, Joseph, The Hero With a Thousand Faces, 2015aside